TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-guestoscrash-ubuntu.md

 To avoid potential memory and disk data corruption, the guest operating system stops execution when it detects a serious error condition.
 This condition can occur for many different reasons, including the following:

-- A memory address that causes an access violation.
+- A memory address that causes an access violation
-- An unexpected exception or trap.
+- An unexpected exception or trap
-- A faulting kernel mode driver.<br>
+- A faulting kernel mode driver

-## Troubleshooting
+## **Recommended Steps**

 Details about the cause of the termination are written to system event logs and possibly other files.
 To investigate further, see these articles from Ubuntu:<br>

 - [Kernel crash dump](https://help.ubuntu.com/lts/serverguide/kernel-crash-dump.html)
 - [Ubuntu wiki - Crash Dump Recipe](https://wiki.ubuntu.com/Kernel/CrashdumpRecipe)<br>

-## Redundancy and health
+### Redundancy and health

 To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.
 To learn more about these high availability options, refer to the following articles:<br>